Rodolfoarv/Rodolfoarv/README.md

 # 💫 About Me:
-😎 Currently working as Engineering Lead at Tier Mobility<br> 🥑 Saving the world through code in my free time, building machine learning solutions for Nutrition and Mental health<br>🐻Currently enhancing my DevOps skills<br>☄💫Did you know the answer to the universe is 42?
+😎 Currently working as Engineering Lead at Tier Mobility<br> 🥑 Saving the world through code in my free time, building machine learning solutions for Nutrition and Mental health<br>🐻Currently enhancing my DevOps skills<br>💫Did you know the answer to the universe is 42?

 ## 🌐 Socials: